vrtmrz/livesync-subscribe-publish/readme.md

   "customChunkSize": 100, // keep as is.
   "minimumChunkSize": 20, // keep as is.
   "obfuscatePassphrase": "passphrase", // If you are obfuscating the path, please set the same as a passphrase.
 If you are not using it, leave it empty.
-  "baseDir": "blog/", // `blog` folder of your vault would be subscribed.
+  "subscribeDir": "blog/", // `blog` folder of your vault would be subscribed.
   "localDir": "sitesrc/", // Subscribed files will be stored into `sitesrc/`.
 Please use posix format.
   "script": {
     "cmd": "cmd", // a programme which you want to run